Remember

-our breath rises frozen
+Breath rises frozen

-a morning mist floats above the pond and drifts across the frosted grass
+a morning mist floats above the pond

-when we come to the wood there’s a brand new scene
+In the wood there’s a brand new scene

-birdsong ebbs, flows and flutters about us, squirrels scamper and a curious jackdaw creeps closer
+and a curious jackdaw creeps closer

-the sun climbs swiftly and soon the light floods through, opening the fresh green leaves and warming the soil
+opening the fresh green leaves and warming the soil

 it’s a world made new again

-we are filled with a feeling that we don’t deserve this, but then reminded that it is absurd to think that we can earn moments like these.
+but then reminded that it is absurd to think that we can earn moments like these.

-a gift freely given has no strings attached, it asks nothing in return
+a gift freely given has no strings attached

-development has no entry requirements (except perhaps some openness, engagement and connection)
+development has no entry requirements

-every space has its own feel and this wood is its own world
+this wood is its own world

-it sits on the cusp of a small hill where the ground falls sharply away from under us
+it sits on the cusp of a small hill

 drawing our eyes to the distant hills

-the land between shimmers in the early morning light, an impenetrable veil that protects us
+the land between shimmers in the early morning light

-from the grumbling engine world we hear but cannot see
+from the grumbling engine-world we hear but cannot see

-the jackdaw edges closer, they’ve been a welcome companion,
+they’ve been a welcome companion,

 we’ll look for them again should we return